physicsparticle/WhyDidHeEditHisOwnWikiArticle_WhatNewGriftIsHeCookingUpForAttention_WhatsGoingOn/README.md

 i need to powerwash my brain thinking about how pathetic that is

 its funny too what a miserable and UGLY-ASS human being that just wont go away

+my theory is that when he feels like a big fking loser, he edits his own wiki page to get some power back

+something happened where he realized, he's a big fking loser